-- Triple Data Encryption Standard (TDES), - Advanced Encryption Standard (AES), - Elliptic Curves Cryptography on GF(p), if Neslib is embedded only. - Secure Hashing (SHA-1(1), SHA-224, SHA-256, SHA-384, SHA-512), if Neslib is embedded only, - Rivest-Shamir-Adleman (RSA), if Neslib is embedded only, - Deterministic Random Bit Generator (DRBG), if Neslib is embedded only, - Prime Number Generation, if Neslib is embedded only - Note that SHA-1 is no longer recommended as a cryptographic function in the context of smart card applications.
-Hence, Security IC Embedded Software may need to use another SHA to achieve a suitable strength.
+- Triple Data Encryption Standard (TDES), - Advanced Encryption Standard (AES), - Elliptic Curves Cryptography on GF(p), if NesLib is embedded, - Secure Hashing (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512), if NesLib is embedded, - Rivest-Shamir-Adleman (RSA), if NesLib is embedded, - Deterministic Random Bit Generator (DRBG), if NesLib is embedded, - Keccak, if NesLib is embedded, - Keccak-p, if NesLib is embedded, - Diffie-Hellman, if NesLib is embedded, - Prime Number Generation, if NesLib is embedded.

+Note that DES and triple DES with two keys are no longer recommended as encryption functions.
+Hence, Security IC Embedded Software may need to use triple DES with three keys to achieve a suitable strength.